House Sitting + Remote Work – Interview With Erica

 The narrow streets in Europe, dirt roads, small buses, taxis, and other transport.
 And stairs.
 Sweet Pete, no one wants to embark on that incredible journey.

 This can pass as a carry-on with most airlines and avoid checked baggage fees.
-If I’m going for a bit longer, a hiking trip, or if I’m traveling in winter (unfortunately, sweaters take up a bit of space) I use my Dueter 65-liter backpack with a detachable day pack.
-I’m a fan of Patagonia and Deuter, both sustainable, durable brands and I’ve had my packs for nearly 10 years.
+If I’m going for a bit longer, on a hiking trip, or traveling in winter (unfortunately, sweaters take up a bit of space), I use my Dueter 65-liter backpack with a detachable day pack.
+I’m a fan of Patagonia and Deuter, both sustainable, durable brands, and I’ve had my packs for nearly 10 years.

 3 Items I Can’t Travel Without